日本語

 My recent research focuses on quantum error correction using low-density parity-check (LDPC) codes, particularly the construction and decoding of Calderbank-Shor-Steane (CSS) quantum codes based on sparse binary or non-binary matrices.
 We aim to design quantum codes that approach the hashing bound under practical decoding algorithms.

-One of our major achievements is the development of explicit quantum LDPC codes constructed from permutation matrices, which demonstrate excellent error-correcting performance over depolarizing and erasure channels.
+One of our major achievements is the development of explicit quantum LDPC codes constructed from permutation matrices, which demonstrate excellent error-correcting performance over depolarizing channels.
 These constructions are designed to avoid short cycles in the Tanner graph to suppress the error floor phenomenon.

 We are also working on decoding algorithms that handle degeneracy in quantum noise models, including syndrome-based decoding and belief propagation methods adapted for Galois fields.
 Recent results suggest that combining dual codes with appropriate post-processing significantly improves the decoding success rate.